allegroai/clearml-docs/docs/integrations/storage.md

 You can specify additional [ExtraArgs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/s3-uploading-files.html#the-extraargs-parameter) to pass to boto3 when uploading files.

-For example, the following is the default configuration provided in the `aws.s3` section is applied to any bucket without a bucket-specific configuration:
+The default configuration is set under the `aws.s3` section.
+For example, the following configuration is applied to any bucket without a bucket-specific configuration:

 ```